AkhilNandhakumar/Guython/definitions.md

 ### OOP
 Object Oriented Programming (organizes software design around data rather than functions)
 ### Class
-a program/code template for creating objects
+program/code template for creating objects
 ### Attribute
-a changeable property / characterisitic of a part of a program that can be changed to different values
+changeable property / characterisitic of a part of a program that can be changed to different values
 ### Method
-a procedure associated with a message and an object
+procedure associated with a message and an object
 ### Object
 Objects can be anything: functions, methods, variables, data structures, etc.
 ### Procedures/Functions